 Kids with poor social skills can’t just pull the words out of the sky to “stand up” for themselves.
 They need to be taught.
 They need to be told that we all feel awkward and search for the right way to say things even as adults.
 Kids need confidence knowing that their “comebacks” are funny and well-timed!
 Give your child specific examples of what he could have said in that situation at school.
 If you can’t think of the right words (like you couldn’t at the bank today) teach him a gesture to brush off a peer’s remark.
 Have him look in the mirror and practice things like shrugging his shoulders or making a “whatever” expression on his face.

 Practice makes perfect even when it comes to social language skills.
 Be sure to share your ideas and discussions with your child’s teachers so they can help carry-over.
+You can consider going with pediatric speech therapy that can help your child overcome the difficulties in their talking patterns.
 Also, remember that we all had to be taught social skills.
 Not one of us was born with the knowledge of each nuance of life.
 Kids with limited social skills just need a little more real-life help and encouragement.
 So, we may not be able to follow them onto the playground and whisper in their ear but we sure can share our own struggles with social language and allow our children to see that we all need to work on it.

 Cherie River, MS-CCC-SLP is the Director/Owner of River Pediatric Therapies.
 If you have questions about your child’s social skills please call 412-767-5967 for a free screening or visit www.riverspeech.com.